NewsLocal News

 While the field may look like real sod, if you look closely, it’s actually artificial turf that’s made to drain water, so that what happened in 2019 doesn’t happen again.

-Tulsa County Commissioner Stan Sallee said about $3.5 million was spent on renovating eight baseball fields at O’Brien, through ARPA and emergency pandemic funds.
+Tulsa County Commissioner Stan Sallee said they spent about $3.5 million to renovate eight baseball fields at O’Brien, using ARPA and emergency pandemic funds.

 “They want to make sure, when it's raining, that they can still get their game in," he said.
 "With traditional dirt fields, a lot of times, that's just impossible.
 With a lot of rain, these fields can drain in five minutes on a two-inch hard rain.”